Skip to Main Content

 How are FHA loan limits determined?

 The FHA is also required by law to set the loan limit at 115 percent of the median home sale price, subject to the national floor and ceiling.
-So, if a specific county has a median home price that exceeds 115 percent of the floor, the FHA loan limit is adjusted upward.
+If a specific county has a median home price that exceeds 115 percent of the floor, the FHA loan limit is adjusted upward.

 Other FHA loan requirements